govuk-one-login/txma-ticf-integration/README.md

 If you want to use a particular fixed date for your data request, set the environment variable `FIXED_DATA_REQUEST_DATE`.

 Additionally, the tests can be run by getting all of their values from a local file.
-To do this, create a `.env` file in the `integration-tests` folder.
+To do this, create a `.env` file in the `tests/e2e-tests` folder.
 There is an example `.env.template` file in the folder that can be copied, but sensitive values will need to be filled in.

 If you are unsure of any values ask the tech lead/dev team.